Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

 the retarded Green's function can be computed \be G_R = \frac{B}{A} = \lambda^{2 \hat{h} - 1}\, \frac{\Gamma (1 - 2 \hat{h})}{\Gamma (2 \hat{h} - 1)} \frac{\Gamma \left(\hat{h} - i\, \frac{\hat{\omega}_L}{2 \pi \hat{T}_L} \right)\, \Gamma \left(\hat{h} - i\, \frac{\hat{\omega}_R}{2 \pi \hat{T}_R} \right)}{\Gamma \left(1 - \hat{h} - i\, \frac{\hat{\omega}_L}{2 \pi \hat{T}_L} \right)\, \Gamma \left(1 - \hat{h} - i\, \frac{\hat{\omega}_R}{2 \pi \hat{T}_R} \right)}\, . \ee Its imaginary part exactly matches the absorption cross section in the near-horizon region, and it is exactly the CFT$_2$ retarded two-point function of the CFT$_2$ operator with $h_L = h_R = \hat{h}$ dual to the scalar field \cite{Bredberg:2009pv, Chen:2010bh}.

 {\bf Shear Viscosity from AdS$_4$ Kerr Black Hole.---} Let us now turn to a particular property of the strongly coupled boundary CFT$_3$ dual to the rotating asymptotically AdS$_4$ black hole -- the shear viscosity to entropy density ratio -- by following the pioneering work \cite{Policastro:2001yc}.
+More precisely, the authors of \cite{Policastro:2001yc} originally considered the black brane background, similar analysis were later applied to more general AdS black holes in \cite{Buchel:2003tz, Kovtun:2004de}.

 For rotating AdS$_4$ black holes, translational symmetry is broken and, consequently, the shear viscosity has only one independent component, which is the counterpart of $\eta_{xyxy}$ for the AdS$_5$ case defined in \cite{Rebhan:2011vd}